NVIDIA/NeMo/docs/source/asr/speaker_diarization/datasets.rst

 AMI Meeting Corpus
 ------------------

-The following are the suggested arguments and considerations we took for getting Speaker Error Rate (SER) of 4.1% on AMI Lapel test set corpus:
+The following are the suggested parameters for getting Speaker Error Rate (SER) of 4.1% on AMI Lapel test set corpus:
-  - diarizer.oracle_num_speakers = 4 (since there are exactly 4 speakers per each lapel test set session)
+  - diarizer.oracle_num_speakers = 4 (since there are exactly 4 speakers per each Lapel test set session)
   - diarizer.speaker_embeddings.model_path = ``speakerverification_speakernet`` (This model is trained on voxceleb dataset. ``Use this model for simialr non-telephonic speech datasets``)
   - diarizer.speaker_embeddings.window_length_in_sec = 3
   - diarizer.speaker_embeddings.shift_length_in_sec = 1.5